SoundCU/scu-ofac-service/README.md

  * all lists are pulled from a [single source](http://api.trade.gov/static/consolidated_screening_list/consolidated.json) maintained and published by the [Federal Trade Administration](https://www.trade.gov/)

- * The source data is checked for updates and reloaded hourly
+ * The source data is checked for updates hourly and reloaded if newer data is available.

 ### Show Me What You Got!